 In our brew evaluations we use a standard ratio of 55 grams of coffee, ground to a medium/fine grind, to 1 liter of water.
 When a coffee sample is darker in roast, we use a standard ratio of 45 grams of coffee to 1 liter of water.
 Darkly roasted coffee tends to be more water soluble, often leading to a heavier brew.
 This necessitates a different ratio of coffee to water in the end.
 We use a tool called a refractometer to measure our brews at random to ensure they are reaching consistent results (a content of dissolved coffee between 1.2 – 1.4% in the brew).

-In order to score the cupping and brew evaluations, we have created a new score sheet which is used for all of the coffees we rate.
+In order to score the brew evaluations, we have created a new score sheet which is used for all of the coffees we rate.
 In designing the scoring system, we accounted for various roasting styles by focusing on the qualities of coffee that are:

 - considered high in quality by professionals